theme-next/hexo-theme-next/.github/CONTRIBUTING.md

         * **style**: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
     - The scope should be the name of the npm package affected (as perceived by the person reading the changelog generated from commit messages.
     - The subject contains a succinct description of the change:
-        * use the imperative, present tense: "change" not "changed" nor "changes"
+        * use the imperative, present tense: "change" not "changed" nor "changes".
-        * don't capitalize the first letter
+        * don't capitalize the first letter.
-        * no dot (.) at the end
+        * no dot (.) at the end.
 - The body should include the motivation for the change and contrast this with previous behavior.
 Use the imperative, present tense: "change" not "changed" nor "changes".
 - The footer should contain any information about **Breaking Changes** and is also the place to reference GitHub issues that this commit **Closes**.